danielharrell/LectFall2015/Question.md

 ***

+## Part One [one]

+Once a week, from late August to early May, for the past seventeen years, I have been obliged, by what some would call my job and others my vocation, to do something that I have rarely found easy, never gotten better at, and only sometimes done well.
+The something I mean, as you may have already guessed, is to find---or should I say form?---a good opening question for seminar.
+If you asked me what makes an opening question good, I'm not sure what I could say, or if what I thought to say would agree with another tutor might say.
+In my experience, the better questions tend to be brief, pointed, yet give the impression, which may well work against pointed brevity, of being whole-hearted rather than calculated.
+Still, the only sure sign of a good opening question that I know, sadly fails to appear until the question is asked.
+And this sign bears close resemblance, I think, to a moment of insight where one says "a-ha!"
+Or feels the key, as it were, turn in the lock.
+As soon as the good opening question is asked, it can become a question for everyone else in the room.
+One might say it has a kind of intrinsic intelligibility, in somehow providing the conditions for its own recognition as a question.

+Move on from here to describe peculiarity of this
+intelligibility: for if things were simply intelligible there would be no questions, so what is this intelligibility?
+Also requires work to get to questions.
-There is certainly more than one way to explain why we do what we do at St. John's College, and why we would call it education.
-These ways, I think, can even contradict one another, suggesting that we find ourselves brought together by *what* we do, yet go our separate ways in any reckoning of *why*.
+Also, one cannot be taught to ask such questions. he good opening question, so one might say, has an intrinsic intelligibility thatIt It allows the "a-ha!" momentit leads students directly to what the question is about, you leave students scratching their heads at what the question was, experience the better questions tend to be brief, and more sincere than clever, ; beyond some maxims I've have adopted that seem at least roWhat I mean, as you may have already guessed, is to come to There are  certainly more than one way to explain why we do what we do at St. John's College, and why we would call it education.
+And not just several ways, I think, but contradictory ways, These ways, I think, can even contradict one another, suggesting that we find ourselves brought together by *what* we do, yet go our separate ways in any reckoning of *why*.
 There is no doubt, for example, that we have no departments at the college, no majors, and no electives unless you count preceptorial.
 But *why* this is so is not so easy to say.
 And what *I* might say is not necessarily what a fellow tutor might say, or what a student might say, or what the president of the college might say.
 And there is no guarantee that what we severally say will cohere.
 One of us might claim that we have no departments or majors or electives, in order to foster a community of learning.
 But then another of us might reply that there is no such thing as a community of learning, since learning can only be done on one's own; and that the true reason for our lack of departments and majors and electives lies not in a sense of community, but rather in a conception of knowledge.
 But then the first of us might rejoin that we can have no conception of knowledge without knowledge, yet knowledge is just what we lack, in being what we seek, not what we possess.

 What is the point of questions if they have no answers? and what we seek, not what we possess.
 Indeed, our lack of such divisions and specialities is sometimes There will be, to borrow a term from Wittgenstein, there is no guarantee that what I might say about it is what a fellow tutor might say, or a student might say, .
-And what I myself might say about it is not what a fellow tutor might say, or whatrather than by why we do it.  at the college more evident to us than why we do it. to suggest that what we do at the college has more integrity than the kind of education we pursue here at St. John's College, and more than one way to explain what makes it education.
+And what I myself might say about it is not what a fellow tutor might say, or whatrather than by why we do it.  at the college more evident to us than why we do it. to suggest that what we do at the college has more integrity than the kind of education we pursue here at St.
+John's College, and more than one way to explain what makes it education.
 Perhaps even ways that contradict one another, suggesting that And perhaps even ways that contradict one another. , and perhaps even ways that contradict one another,   What makes a liberal education liberal?
 Perhaps the simplest we could give

-## Part One [one]

 For the answer, I turn to an essay entitled
 "The Idea of Liberal Education," written by Jacob Klein, a